arch-go/arch-go/CONTRIBUTING.md

-# Welcome to heimdall's contributing guide
+# Welcome to arch-go's contributing guide

 Thank you for investing your time in contributing to this project!
-Any contribution you will make, will make heimdall better for everyone :sparkles:!
+Any contribution you make, will make arch-go better for everyone :sparkles:!

 Before you continue, here are some important resources: